 Take a leap back in time to discover farm life with a priceless collection of artifacts from the early 1800s through the 1930s including a collection of antique tractors.
 Also on the grounds are a one-room schoolhouse, log cabins and sorghum cookshed.
 The museum offers classes, day camps and special events designed to showcase pioneer life.

-The location is a couple of miles from downtown but if you’re into rare cars, motorcycles, bicycles and more, you’re going to love this collection.
+It’s a couple of miles from downtown but if you’re into rare cars, motorcycles, bicycles and more, you’re going to love this collection.
 The place is huge with 40,000 sq. ft. of showroom floor to show off approximately 150 vehicles including the largest assemblage of European cars in the U.S. In addition to its ever-expanding collection, Lane welcomes touring exhibits so check their website to see what’s currently on display.
 Free parking.

 Following the Battle of Nashville, Union forces set about making the most fortified city outside of Washington, D.C.
 On a hill roughly a mile south of downtown stands the remnants of an impressive fort constructed of stone, wood and earth.
 Although there are monuments around town that commemorate this dark chapter in American history, Fort Negley boasts a visitors center, three short films and a self-guided tour of the fort.
 FREE

 MANSIONS and ESTATES

 Tour the the antebellum home, grounds and museum of Andrew Jackson, our seventh president.
 Part biography, part snapshot of life in the early-to-mid 1800s, history buffs will find a lot to absorb here.
 Note: it’s about 30 minutes east of downtown so build in travel time to your plans.